akazukin5151/koneko-old/README.md

 <a href="url"><img src="pics/pixiv_ublock.png" height="350"></a>

+The mobile app even directly tells you Google "and our 198 partners" "collect and use data"!
+See [prompt 1](pics/ads1.png) and [prompt 2](pics/ads2.png) (Github can't render the images correctly for some reason)

 * TUIs make you cool
 * TUIs *with embedded pictures* make you even cooler
 * TUIs embedded with pictures of cute anime girls make you the coolest